MITx-CTL-SC4x/w10-caseStudy-ml1/README.md

 # SC4x | Week 10 | Case Study | ML 1

 ## Overview
-The app evaluates and provides feedback on a single SQL query using an AI API (OpenAI, Gemini, or Claude).
+This app uses an AI API (OpenAI, Gemini, or Claude) to provide feedback on an open response question about machine learning: Do we need all of the features for a classification model?
+If not, which features would you exclude?

 ## Prerequisites
 - Python 3.6 or later